Katy Garbi: 2022–present: TV appearances, Mad VMAs 2022 and Summer Tour

 Commencing on 7 February 2022, the Star Channel fashion program "Shopping Star" featured a week-long episode centering on the selection of clothing the participants would wear to a night at Garbi's residency at Aftokinisi 81.
 The week-long series which featured a video cameo from Garbi, was rated third by general audience for the afternoon timeslot reaching 17.8% of the audience share.
 On 12 March, Garbi performed live on the premiere of the Alpha TV music show "Chart Show", hosted by Despina Vandi.
 The episode which listed the 30 most successful Greek songs of the 1990s, awarded Garbi's 1996 song "Perasmena Ksehasmena" with second place.

 In March, Panik Platinum released "Tryferotita", a remake of Garbi's 1997 hit as a duet with fellow House of Fame judge, Yannis Ploutarchos.
 The single peaked at number 12 on the IFPI Greek Airplay Charts.
 Later that month, Panik Records released a special LP record edition of Garbi's 1997 album Evaisthisies, containing six additional remakes and live versions of some of the album's tracks, including the single Kivotos featuring Antonis Remos, released in 2020.
 The special edition also included a bonus 7-inch single containing the remake of Atofio Hrisafi and the original track from 1994.

-At the MAD Video Music Awards 2022 Garbi performed a remake of the her 1997 hit "Ola Sta Katalogizo" as a duet with Thodoris Ferris.
+At the MAD Video Music Awards 2022 Garbi performed a remake of her 1997 hit "Ola Sta Katalogizo" as a duet with Thodoris Ferris.
 The track was later released as the fifth single of her upcoming album penned by Phoebus.
 Receiving two nominations for "Song of the Year" and "Best Female Adult", Garbi was ultimately awarded the "Honorary MAD VMA Award" for over 30 years of contribution to the Greek music industry, which was presented by Roula Koromila.

 Throughout summer 2022, Garbi supported by her son and performer Dimitris Schinas, embarked on an 18-show tour titled 'Ola Mazi 2022', with performances across Greece, London and Cyprus.